Biography

 In 1957 A COLONIAL RHAPSODY, his initial work for concert band was

-classic in the band world and still appears on school, community,
+in the band world and still appears on school, community, and All State

-Ed Madden’s name is associated with music of high quality in all his
+is associated with music of high quality in all his chosen idioms.
+The

-chosen idioms.
-The remarkable characteristic of his writing is his
+remarkable characteristic of his writing is his concern for the

-or contemporary stylistic period in which the work is created.
-It is
+stylistic period in which the work is created.
+It is these qualities

 commissioned and performed in significant venues including Boston’s